Skip to content

 Quick Fixes

-Use the DEV agent directly for bug fixes, refactorings, or small targeted changes that don’t require the full BMad Method or Quick Flow.
+Use Quick Dev for bug fixes, refactorings, or small targeted changes that don’t require the full BMad Method.

 • Bug fixes with a clear, known cause